 The principles found in similar books could indeed be useful and may even help you get ahead, but you will never join the big boys’ club.

 The world of muscle is no different.
 The books and videos on muscle building contain the same old politically correct advice – lift hard, eat right…pray.
-And since all popular bodybuilders have big muscles they can play the role of a professor.
+And since all popular bodybuilders have an exceptional muscular development, they play the role of a professor.
 Their body is their degree.
-They have it and you don’t.
+They have it, and you don’t.

 “Let me tell you how you grow,” says the big guy in the gym and starts unveiling his broscience.
 “If you want a big chest, you have to place your elbows in this position when you are benching.”, “If you want big legs, you have to pre-exhaust them with leg extensions and then hit them with compounds movements.”, “If you want to get big, eat more.”